JBEI/edd/docs/User_Stories.md

 The Proteomics team prepares the samples for analysis and then exports a Worklist from the EDD study that Jen created for the LC-MS system.
 After the data is collected the Proteomics team processes the data with Skyline and imports the data into the EDD.
-The Proteomics team informs Jennifer that her data is available in the EDD, so she goes to her study and visualizes the proteomic data with the awesome graph tool (with erAror bars coming soon) in the EDD and goes on to win a Nobel prize.
+The Proteomics team informs Jennifer that her data is available in the EDD, so she goes to her study and visualizes the proteomic data with the awesome graph tool (with error bars coming soon) in the EDD and goes on to win a Nobel prize.

 ## Import Data for a completed experiment